 Have a think, write things down, and answer what roles you need to fill, exactly what results you want, and whether you need a freelancer long-term or on an on-demand basis.

 While many freelancers do volunteer ideas and are happy to do a bit of steering, it’s unfair to expect them to work like a consultant at a freelancer’s rate.
 It’s up to you to give bonuses for invaluable input and exceeded expectations, of course.
 But on the whole, your freelancer would feel more secure and confident in his/her given role if you assign clear-cut definitions to that role.
 Do your research about what you need for your business, page, and site, and it would help you in finding the perfect freelancer/s for the job/s.

 2. Create a budget.

-It helps to look at freelancers in particular fields (social media, administrative, writing, etc) and gauging an average rate from there.
+It helps to look at freelancers in particular fields (SEO, SMM, graphic design, automation, software development, advertising, data and analytics, digital support, and writing) and gauging an average rate from there.
 The longer you hire them, the better rates you get, because freelancers and agencies reward the security of long-term contracts.

 Yes, you should look at scores, but do the next step before making a contract.

 4. Do a trial to test their skills.